 Get a little nutty

 Almond milk (or, mylk) has been having a real moment the last couple of years, and for good reason.
 It’s also rich in vitamins and nutrients, like Vitamin E, magnesium, iron and calcium, and is beneficial to skin health.
 (It's high antioxidant levels assist in repairing every day wear and tear damage to skin).
-The vegan milk alternative has had a number of iterations to make it more palatable, even versions made specifically for barista-made coffee.
+The vegan milk alternative has had a number of iterations to make it more palatable, even versions made specifically for barista-made coffee - our favourite is Milk Lab (if your local cafe isn't using it yet, ask them why!).
 This means that you can choose a healthy nutrient-dense option without sacrificing that creamy frothed texture that makes that first morning sip so delicious.
 To be confident of no additives, try making your own.
 We show you how here.

 Spice up your morning